justin2004/slimv_box/README.md

 ### what

 - slimv (Superior Lisp Interaction Mode for Vim) with sbcl (common lisp interpreter) and tmux (terminal multiplexer) in a Docker container
+    - now with quicklisp (https://www.quicklisp.org/beta/) and an copy of the common lisp hyperspec (for offline use)

 ### why